Chapter 17.32 Public Sewer and Drainage System Permits, Connections and Maintenance

 d.
 Refusal to grant permits for modification of a public improvement.

 e.
 Specification of the required route of service to connect with a public improvement.

 f.
 Other issues identified in individual program-specific administrative rules.

 3. Appeals to the City Code Hearings Officer.
-Appellants must pay a filing fee and a deposit in the amount of the Code Hearing fee as part of their appeal request.
-If the Code Hearings Officer finds in favor or in partial favor of the appellant, BES will void and return the check to the appellant via certified mail.
+An appellant must pay a filing fee in the amount of the Code Hearing fee as part of the appeal request.
+If the Code Hearings Officer finds in favor or in partial favor of the appellant, BES will reimburse the appellant for the full amount of the fee, and send a check to the appellant via certified mail.

 B. BES Code Compliance Cases.
 BES may file a case before the Code Hearings Officer under PCC Title 22 to compel compliance with City regulations.
 The person committing the violation will be offered the opportunity to present evidence.